ayebaishmo/capstone_module1/README.md

 Give a ⭐️ if you like this project!

 # Acknowledgments
-I here By acknowledge behance.net site that has been able to provide the template design.
+I here By acknowledge [Creative Commons](https://creativecommons.org/licenses/by-nc/4.0/) site that has been able to provide the template design.